mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/groundwork/lambda-authorizer.md

 /**
  * @description Authorizer that will check the `event.Authorization` header
- * for a slot ID (separated by a pound sign, or "hash tag") and a verification code
+ * for a slot ID (separated by a pound sign, or "hashtag") and a verification code
  * and validate it against the Security API.
  *
  * @example `Authorization: b827bb85-7665-4c32-bb3c-25bca5d3cc48#abc123` header.